hashchange/backbone.select/readme.md

 - Run the tests in a terminal with `grunt test`.
 - Run the tests in a browser interactively, live-reloading the page when the source or the tests change: `grunt interactive`.
+- If the live reload bothers you, you can also run the tests in a browser without it: `grunt webtest`.
+- Run the linter only with `grunt lint` or `grunt hint`.
+(The linter is part of `grunt test` as well.)
 - Build the dist files (also running tests and linter) with `grunt build`, or just `grunt`.
 - Build continuously on every save with `grunt ci`.
 - Change the version number throughout the project with `grunt setver --to=1.2.3`.
 Or just increment the revision with `grunt setver --inc`.
 (Remember to rebuild the project with `grunt` afterwards.)